Estate Motor Courts, Gates & Entry Design: Cost & Permits (San Diego 2026)

 6,000+ 5‑star reviews since 2009 • Fully licensed & insured in California

 Designing an estate approach for Rancho Santa Fe, Fairbanks Ranch, La Jolla, or Carmel Valley?
-This guide covers motor court layouts, drive‑rated pavers/porcelain, aprons & Right‑of‑Way (ROW), gate operators & safety, dark‑sky lighting, drainage, and typical installed costs—so you get a beautiful entry that passes review and impresses on arrival.
+This guide covers motor court layouts, drive‑rated pavers/porcelain, aprons & Right‑of‑Way (ROW), gate operators & safety, dark‑sky lighting, drainage, and typical installed costs so you get a beautiful entry that passes review and impresses on arrival.
+If you are planning a full property transformation alongside the motor court, our budget tiers guide shows how entry work fits into $100k / $250k / $500k+ scopes.

 • Driveways & Motor Courts (installed): $28–$50/sq ft for concrete pavers (60–80mm), $32–$60/sq ft for drive‑rated porcelain (3cm or manufacturer‑approved assemblies).
 Complex inlays, curves, and heavy demo trend higher.